-So, how long Florida has defined marriage -or how we have States' Rights -are both important, and relevant, issues to consider, but are not, by a long-shot, nearly as decisive as, for example, the Equal Protection argument advanced by this Amicus brief: Since we rightly reject Polygamy -and will probably continue to do so for the foreseeable future -then we must, perforce, reject Gay Marriage -and all its ramifications.
+So, how long Florida has defined marriage -or how we have States' Rights -are both important, and relevant, issues to consider, but are not, by a longshot, nearly as decisive as, for example, the Equal Protection argument advanced by this Amicus brief: Since we rightly reject Polygamy -and will probably continue to do so for the foreseeable future -then we must, perforce, reject Gay Marriage -and all its ramifications.
 (But we must not do so with animus or hate -any more than we have shown towards polygamy advocates.)
-They are, however, correct to assert that Baker v.
+Indeed, This Court has held that "Polygamy has always been odious among the northern and western nations of Europe."
+(Reynolds v.
+U.S., 98 U.S. at 164 (1878)).
+Yes, this is 'old' case law, but don't laugh: it hasn't been overturned: Thus, it's still good case law which held that the federal anti-bigamy statute didn't violate the First Amendment's free exercise clause, even in spite of the fact that plural marriage was part of religious practice of certain religions.
+So, Florida was, indeed, correct to assert that Baker v.
 Nelson, 409 U.S. 810, 93 S. Ct.
-37 (1972), remains binding precedent -just not for their reasons stated (precedent or states' rights), but, rather, for the reasons this brief puts forth: namely, that same-sex marriage does not violate due process egual protection under the Fourteenth Amendment since even polygamists can not mount a Constitutional challenge to a ban on polygamy; how much less can Gay Marriage advocates ever hope to succeed -in a fair court -that honours and respects Equal Protection viz.
+37 (1972), remains binding precedent -just not for their reasons stated (precedent or states' rights), but, rather, for the reasons this brief puts forth: namely, that same-sex marriage doesn't violate Due Process or Equal Protection under the Fourteenth Amendment since even polygamists can't mount a Constitutional challenge to a ban on polygamy; how much less can Gay Marriage advocates ever hope to succeed -in a fair court -that honours & respects Equal Protection viz.
 Polygamy vs. Gay Marriage?